a0s21en5/C-Sharp-Bootcamp/ASP.NET MVC 5.md

 **Packages.config:** Packages.config file is managed by NuGet to track what packages and versions you have installed in the application.

 **Web.config:** Web.config file contains application-level configurations.

+# Points to Remember
+* Routing plays important role in the MVC framework.
+Routing maps URL to physical file or class (controller class in MVC).
+* Route contains URL pattern and handler information.
+URL pattern starts after the domain name.
+* Routes can be configured in RouteConfig class.
+Multiple custom routes can also be configured.
+* Route constraints apply restrictions on the value of parameters.
+* Route must be registered in Application_Start event in Global.ascx.cs file.